fbpx Skip to Main Content

 With this job market, many professionals are looking to gain new qualifications, like a Master of Business Administration, to secure high-growth and high-paying roles.
 In fact, a 2022 study from the Graduate Management Admission Council (GMAC) shows that 9 in 10 graduates said earning an M.B.A increased their employability.

 In terms of overall employment, some of the highest growing fields include healthcare, arts and media, business, and finance.
 Managers play a vital role in each of these industries.
-The BLS reports that over the span of 2020 to 2030, medical and health services managers are expected to see a 32% increase in jobs.
-Open positions for financial managers and similar roles are expected to rise 17%, while growth for advertising, promotions, and marketing managers is projected at 10%.
+The BLS reports that over the span of 2023 to 2033, medical and health services managers are expected to see a 29% increase in jobs.
+Open positions for financial managers and similar roles are expected to rise 17%, while growth for advertising, promotions, and marketing managers is projected at 8%.
 To gain the skills and qualifications for roles in these fields, you might consider an M.B.A. program with concentration options.
 In a specialized degree program, you can both study general business functions and take courses focused on industry- or role-specific issues.

-Key benefits of pursuing an M.B.A. concentration
+Benefits of pursuing an M.B.A. with a concentration

 While an M.B.A. concentration isn’t for every professional, these degrees can prepare many people with the skills they need to pursue their dream careers.
 Here are some of the most important benefits of a concentration: